House Homeland Security chairman sues Trump and Giuliani, accusing them of inciting Capitol riot

 Trump’s actions described as ‘a betrayal of historic proportions’ in trial brief filed by House impeachment managers

-Trump and Giuliani exhorted listeners at a speech near the White House before the Jan 6 insurrection, with Giuliani calling for “trial by combat” and Trump saying he would join marchers down Pennsylvania Avenue to give lawmakers “the kind of pride and boldness that they need to take back our country.”
-Trump repeatedly promoted the Jan.
-6 rally that occurred ahead of the riots, posting it “will be wild!” on Twitter.
+Trump and Giuliani exhorted listeners at a rally near the White House before the Jan.
+6 insurrection, with Giuliani calling for “trial by combat” and Trump saying he would join marchers down Pennsylvania Avenue to give lawmakers “the kind of pride and boldness that they need to take back our country.”
+Trump had repeatedly promoted the rally, posting on Twitter that it “will be wild!”

-He heaped praise on participants afterward, tweeting, “Go home with love & in peace.
-Remember this day forever!
+He heaped praise on participants afterward, tweeting: “Go home with love & in peace.
+Remember this day forever!”

-The suit seeks compensatory and punitive damages for any plaintiffs who join it and were harmed in the assault, as well as attorneys fees, meaning a guilty verdict could represent not only a judicial system’s judgment against Trump’s actions but also a financial sting.
+The suit seeks compensatory and punitive damages for any plaintiffs who join it and were harmed in the assault, as well as attorneys’ fees, meaning a guilty verdict could represent not only a judicial judgment against Trump’s actions but also a financial sting.

 The lawsuit is the latest in a rush of civil and criminal actions challenging Trump and his political future.

-An Atlanta-area prosecutor last week opened a criminal investigation into whether Trump or other’s “attempts to influence” state officials to overturn Georgia’s 2020 election result in favor of Biden were unlawful.
+An Atlanta-area prosecutor last week opened a criminal investigation into whether Trump’s or others’ “attempts to influence” state officials to overturn Georgia’s 2020 election result in favor of Biden were unlawful.

-Dominion Voting Systems has filed $1.3 billion defamation lawsuits against both Giuliani and Trump lawyer Sidney Powell, alleging the two made dozens of statements promoting the “false preconceived narrative” that the election was stolen from Trump and blaming the company’s counting machines without any evidence.
+Dominion Voting Systems has filed $1.3 billion defamation lawsuits against both Giuliani and Trump lawyer Sidney Powell, alleging that they made dozens of statements promoting the “false preconceived narrative” that the election was stolen from Trump and blaming the company’s counting machines without any evidence.

-In a speech just before the Capitol was stormed, Giuliani spoke of “crooked Dominion machines” that were used to steal the election and suggested that Trump supporters conduct “trial by combat.”
+In his speech just before the Capitol was stormed, Giuliani spoke of “crooked Dominion machines” that he claimed were used to steal the election.

-Christopher Krebs, the former top U.S. cybersecurity official responsible for securing November’s presidential election also has sued the Trump campaign, lawyer Joseph diGenova and Newsmax for defamation, asserting that they conspired to falsely claim the election was stolen and fraudulently reap political donations.
+Christopher Krebs, the former top U.S. cybersecurity official responsible for securing November’s presidential election, also has sued the Trump campaign, lawyer Joseph diGenova and Newsmax for defamation, asserting that they conspired to falsely claim the election was stolen and fraudulently reap political donations.

 Sellers said litigants in the Thompson suit have not been in touch with those bringing the other lawsuits.

-Prosecutors have federally charged at least 212 people in the Capitol breach, and Acting U.S. Attorney Michael Sherwin of Washington, D.C., has not ruled out investigating Trump rally speakers, saying Jan.
-7, “We are looking at all actors here … We will look at every actor and all criminal charges.”
+Prosecutors have federally charged at least 212 people in the Capitol breach, and acting U.S. attorney Michael Sherwin of Washington has not ruled out investigating Trump rally speakers, saying Jan.
+7: “We are looking at all actors here. . . .
+We will look at every actor and all criminal charges.”

 Ann E. Marimow, Keith L. Alexander and Aaron C. Davis contributed to this report.